kncio/data_visualization/README.md

 # data_visualization
-A repo for host the code of the Data Visualization Kaggle course
+A repo for host the code of the Data Visualization Kaggle course.
+24 sep 2021